CodeAltus/Python-tutorials-for-beginners/Test 1/test1.md

 > `You are more than 25 years old`

 ## Question 4
-Write a program that asls the user to input a temperature value and output "Cold", "Normal" or "Hot" depending on the value
+Write a program that asks the user to input a temperature value and output "Cold", "Normal" or "Hot" depending on the value

 - temperature < 25 then print "Cold"
 - 25 <= temperature <= 35 then print "Normal"